 The number of applications accepted for each round of funding is limited to 300 to ensure every application receives sufficient attention – follow us on Twitter to @TheBulldogTrust for regular updates.
 We regret that any application sent after the round has closed will not be acknowledged or processed.

 |2015/16 Round||Application Opening - 9am||Funding Decisions|

-The Bulldog Trust is recruiting a Director of External Relations for the Temple Place Partnership as we extend our work to increase innovation in the charity sector and build a stronger culture of philanthropy in the city.
-Please find the job description here.
+The Bulldog Trust is recruiting a Director of External Relations for the Temple Place Partnership and a Head of Grants as we extend our work to increase innovation in the charity sector and build a stronger culture of philanthropy in the city.
+Please click on the roles to find the job descriptions.

 Temple Place Partnership

 Following the success of the GBT/BT joint funding initiative programme (see Impact Summary) and the positive feedback we have been receiving, a major expansion of the Golden Bottle Bulldog Funding Initiative will be launched under the new name of the Temple Place Partnership in autumn 2016.
 Linking with the financial services sector, the Partnership aims to provide up to £10m alongside strategic support, to enable social impact organisations to develop, scale and increase their sustainability.
 The Partnership will build on the work of the Trust through it’s grants programme and philanthropy networks, to increase the number of innovative small charities and social enterprises ready to access longer-term funding and social investment.

 Between now and 2019, the fund will offer 420 organisations grants of up to £30,000 and access to skills, training, and strategic support for business.
 Over a £1m in operating costs for the Partnership have already been pledged with additional funds provided by Members channelled directly to grants.